mkazuyuki/Genetec-Security-Center/README.md

 **To stop the Genetec™ Watchdog service from restarting the Genetec™ Server service:**

-1. Use Notepad to open the file GenetecWatchdog.gconfig found in the path `N:\Genetec Security Center 5.11\ConfigurationFiles`.
+1. Use Notepad to open the file GenetecWatchdog.gconfig found in the path `N:\Genetec Security Center 5.12\ConfigurationFiles`.
-2. Edit the file to include the string: preventServiceRestart="true".
+2. Edit the file to include the string: `preventServiceRestart="true"`.
 The third line now reads:

    ```xml